Victorola-coder/Javascript/README.md

 In this repository, I focus on hands-on learning of JavaScript core.
 Each project serves as a practical exercise to enhance my understanding of web development, solving problems and challenges.

 ## Contribution

-Feel free to contribute to this project,
+Feel free to contribute to this project, check out the [/roadmap.txt] file to see how to navigate around this codebase.

+## SETUP